fprasx/unlocked/mdbook/src/code/reclaim/complete_write.md

 `complete_write` was the easiest leak to seal.
 When we swap out the `WriteDescriptor`, we get back the old one.
 All we have to do is retire it, and its memory will eventually get reclaimed.
-Using the `haphazard` crate did require some slight changes to code, which I'll point out.

 We execute the `WriteDescriptor` and make a new one (`None`) like normal: